 The University of Manchester established in October 2004 was formed from the merger of the Victoria University of Manchester (VUoM) and UMIST and is the largest university in the UK with the size and resources to compete on a global scale.
-The University Language Centre is part of the School of Languages, Linguistics and Cultures, which comprises the research-rich disciplines of French, German, Italian and Russian Studies, East Asian Studies, Middle Eastern Studies, Linguistics and English Language, and Spanish, Portuguese and Latin American Studies.
-The School is home to the Confucius Institute at the University of Manchester (in partnership with Beijing Normal University), the Japan Centre NW, a Spanish Embassy Teachers' Resource Centre and a Goethe-Institut Prüfungszentrum.
+The University Language Centre (ULC) is part of the School of Arts, Languages and Cultures (SALC) in the Faculty of Humanities.
+The School of Arts, Languages and Cultures is internationally recognised in the fields of human cultures, beliefs, institutions and languages.
+The School also has several research centres and institutes including the Graduate School, the Martin Harris Centre, the Institute for Cultural Practices, the Centre for Interdisciplinary Research in Arts & Languages (CIDRAL), the Confucius Institute (in partnership with Beijing Normal University), the Humanitarian and Conflict Response Institute (HCRI), a Spanish Embassy Teachers' Resource Centre and a Goethe-Institut Prüfungszentrum.
+SALC also consists of the following divisions: Art History, Drama & Music; Archaeology, Religions and Theology, Classics & Ancient History; English, American Studies & the Centre for New Writing; History; Language-Based Area Studies.

 The University Language Centre was formed through the merger of the previous VUoM Language Centre and the UMIST Language Teaching Centre.
 The University Language Centre: